-In the field of Smart Mobility and in particular Cooperative Connected Automated Mobility, we see many opportunities to use the potential of technology to solve the problems of mobility by adding smartness to it aiming to decrease the negative effects traffic jams and traffic injuries and deaths down to 0%.
-Within the Smart Mobility track of the Honors Academy we would like to challenge you to develop yourself in generating out-of-the-box ground breaking new mobility solutions, using AI and connectivity as technological foundations.
+In the field of Smart Mobility and in particular Cooperative Connected Automated Mobility, we see many opportunities to use the potential of technology to solve the problems of mobility by adding smartness and aiming to decrease the negative effects traffic jams and traffic injuries and deaths down to 0%.
+Within the Smart Mobility track of the Honors Academy we would like to challenge you to develop yourself in generating out-of-the-box ground-breaking new mobility solutions, using AI and connectivity as technological foundations.